hussin/vim-react-es6-snippets/README.md

 ```

 And a bunch of others!

-Check `snippets/javascript.snippets` to see the full list.
+You may have to set `g:UltiSnipsExpandTrigger` and `g:UltiSnipsJumpForwardTrigger`, depending on which other tab-based plugins you have installed.
+I personally use Control+j.
+Check the UltiSnips help page for more info and `UltiSnips/javascript.snippets` in this repo to see the full snippet list.